dod-advana/gamechanger-ml/gamechangerml/src/nlp_lit/README.md

 I0604 16:10:49.811561 139835092129600 _internal.py:122]  * Running on http://127.0.0.1:5432/ (Press CTRL+C to quit)
 ```
-In the browser, you'll see something like
+In the browser you'll see something like

 ![Alt text](img/lit.png)

 ### Using a GPU
-Inference on a even a moderate set of sentences can be computationally intensive and benefits from
+Inference on a even a moderate set of data can be computationally intensive.
-GPU assistance.
-Typically, this is a headless cloud instance.
+Typically, a remote, headless cloud GPU-instance is used.

 In this case, use SSH with port forwarding from the remote, e.g.,
 ```